-Margot burst out of the closet, her face red with rage, her hands clenched into fists, and she uttered four powerful words to the other children, whoes mouths had opened with suprise, "YOU, RUINED, MY, LIFE!!!!"
+Margot burst out of the closet, her face red with rage, her hands clenched into fists, and she uttered four powerful words to the other children, their mouths falling open with surprise.
+"You ruined my life."
 Then she tore out of the underground city, into the rain.
 The other children yelled for her to stop and come back, but she didn't, she ran.
 With the rain stinging her face, her arms, and her head, she thought about the other children, the sun, and what it had felt like to be locked in the cold closet instead of being under the warm, safe sun.

 Then she started to turn around, and started to run back to the city.
 When she finally came back to it she saw the children were still watching her from the door of the city.
 Then she saw that they were screaming at her to come back.
 Then a flash from the sky, and everything went black for poor Margot.